Types of qualifications

 If you are aged 16-18, there are lots of options for you to choose from, which can sometimes feel a little overwhelming.
 Here is an outline of the four main paths available to you to help you decide:

-A-levels are a Level 3 programme and are suitable if you enjoy academic study and are considering going on to university.
+A Levels are a Level 3 programme and are suitable if you enjoy a more academic style of learning and are considering going on to university.
 There’s a huge range of subjects that you can study - many of which may not have been available to you at GCSE level.
 Alongside your classroom study, you will also be encouraged to get involved in one of our Academies to help further develop your knowledge of your chosen subject.
-You can take up to three A-levels, they take two years to complete and are assessed by end of year exams.
+You will take three A-levels which will take two years to complete.

-Vocational programmes are available at Levels 1, 2 or 3 and blend practical learning and classroom learning.
+Vocational programmes are available at Levels 1, 2 or 3 and blend practical learning and classroom-based teaching.
 You will also be expected to carry out work experience or industrial placements.
-Level 1 and 2 courses last for one year, but you can usually progress onto a higher level upon completion.
-Level 3 vocational courses usually run for two years and are equivalent to three A-levels.
-You will be required to undertake a range of exams and assessments during your course and, depending on the level completed, you could progress on to university, an apprenticeship, employment or a higher-level vocational course.
+Level 1 and 2 courses last for one year, and you can usually progress onto a higher level upon completion.
+Level 3 vocational courses usually run for two years and are equivalent to three A Levels.
+You will be required to undertake a range of exams and/or assessments during your course and, depending on the level completed, you could progress on to university, an apprenticeship, employment or a higher-level vocational course.

 Apprenticeships are available from Level 2 all the way up to degree level.
 Apprenticeships are a great way to earn while you learn by receiving a salary whilst also studying at college.
-An apprenticeship is a genuine job with an accompanying skills and knowledge development programme.
+An apprenticeship is a genuine job with an accompanying skills and knowledge development programme with 80% of your time on work placement and 20% at college.
 It gives you the perfect combination of hands-on experience whilst understanding behaviours expected at work.
-On completion, you could move onto a higher level apprenticeship or move into permanent employment.
+On completion, you could move onto a higher-level apprenticeship or move into permanent employment.

-T-levels are a two-year qualification that are suitable for Level 3 learners who want a more practical, employer-led study programme.
+T Levels are two-year qualifications that are suitable for Level 3 learners who want a more practical, employer-led study programme.
 They offer a mixture of classroom learning and an industry placement of at least 315 hours.
+You will spend approximately 80% of your time on college-based learning and 20% of your time on work placement.
+They are an ideal course if you want to gain the knowledge and experience to go into employment, an apprenticeship or higher education.
+A T Level is equivalent to three A Levels.

 For those looking to take their education that one step further, our range of degree programmes will help you in the right direction.
 Our degree courses offer great flexibility enabling you to study full-time or part-time.